digitalyoshixi/zettelkasten/content/Security/GDPR Right to Erase.md

 ---
 tags:
   - privacy
+aliases:
+  - GDPR Right to be Forgotten
 ---
-Ability to request a organization to delete user data and have them comply
+Ability to request a organization to delete user data and have them comply.